gfarfanb/gfarfanb.github.io/_posts/2017-09-28-Welcome-to-Way-of-the-Developer.md

 ## Developer paths references

-So, in the searching of my developer way, I found an interesting [Developer Roadmap](https://github.com/kamranahmedse/developer-roadmap) where you can pick one of the three paths: Front-End, Back-End, and DevOps.
+So, in the searching of my developer way, I found an interesting [developer roadmap](https://github.com/kamranahmedse/developer-roadmap) where you can pick one of the three paths: Front-End, Back-End, and DevOps.
 Whatever you want you firstly need to have some basics topics: Git (or any related), SSH, HTTP/HTTPS, APIs, basic terminal usage, research skills, data structures and algorithms, character encodings and GitHub (or any related).